• Skip to primary navigation

 Easy Steak Taco Recipe prepared

-Today I’m introducing you to a delicious Flank Steak Taco recipe that’s full of flavor and it’s so quick and easy!
+Today, I’m introducing you to a delicious quick and easy Flank Steak Taco recipe that’s full of flavor.
 You can alter it to your taste buds by piling it high with your favorite toppings.
 Serve them with corn tortillas or flour tortillas – your choice!

 • You can prep most of the ingredients beforehand then just take the flank steak out of the marinade and grill it.

-• All the toppings for each person to make it their own like fresh cilantro, onion, queso fresco cheese, and tomatoes!
+• There are so many toppings options for each person to make it their own like fresh cilantro, onion, Queso fresco and tomatoes!

-• Another thing I love is the fact that these are high in protein, light, and delicious.
+• Another thing I love is the fact that these are light, delicious and high in protein.

-• Did I mention they are made in less than 30 minutes?
+• The best part about prepping this meal is that they are made in less than 30 minutes.

 Steak with Taco Marinade in pan

-It’s a pretty simple ingredient list in these delicious steak tacos.
-In fact, I bet you have most of them in your pantry and only need to pick up the tacos and maybe the limes!
+It’s a pretty simple ingredient list for these delicious steak tacos.
+In fact, I bet you already have most of them in your pantry and only need to pick up the steak, tortillas and the limes!

-• Marinade the Flank Steak – Put the marinade in a baking dish and place the steak in it.
+• Marinate – Put the marinade in a baking dish and place the steak in it.
 Brush marinade over steak, cover and refrigerate at least 1 hour.

-• Grill Steak – Prepare outdoor grill or indoor grill pan.
-Discard remaining marinade and place steak on grill.
+• Grill – Prepare outdoor grill or indoor grill pan.
+Place steak on grill and discard remaining marinade.
 Grill to desired internal temperature.
 Remove, cover with foil and let rest 5 minutes.

 • Assemble Tacos – Cut flank steak across the grain into thin strips.
 Place steak on tortilla and top with favorite toppings.

-Here are a list of our favorite toppings on this easy steak taco recipe!
+Here is a list of our favorite toppings for this easy steak taco recipe!

 • Mexican Street Corn Salad